ben-denham/lecture_notes/java/portfolio.rst

 * A final method cannot be overridden.
 * A final class cannot be extended.

-Public, static, final attributes can even be declared in an interface.
+**Public static final attributes can even be declared in an interface.**

 Example::